jarshwah/django-scratch/README.md

 # django-scratch

-A project that can be used for testing and interacting with django patches.
+A project that can be used for testing and interacting with django patches, in a user focused way.

+If you're looking to run the django test suite, then the [django-box](https://github.com/django/django-box) project is more useful.

 The `manage.py` file is configured to load django from a sibling path of the project, to facilitate testing against the django core repository.